Abysinikal/ML_FOR_RS/README.md

-## B. Methodology and implmentation
+## B. Methodology and implementation
 ### B.1.Pre-Processing
 There is an important preprocessing step where training and testing directories and respective subdirectories are created.
 ALso in this step, StratifiedShuffleSplit from sklearn.model_selection module is used to random 80% to 20% train/test split while moving the images to subdirectories.ImageDataGnerator Instance  is created for data augmentation